cocmd/website/docs/configuration/basics.md

 which **defines the _default_ configuration that should be used when none of the others is active**, as well as acting as the "base" profile from which the others derive.

-This mechanism becomes useful when you need to customize how Espanso behaves in a particular application.
-For example, you might want to disable Espanso when using Word, or slow it down when inside Chrome.
+This mechanism becomes useful when you need to customize how Cocmd behaves in a particular application.
+For example, you might want to disable Cocmd when using Word, or slow it down when inside Chrome.
 For more information, please check out the [App-specific configurations](../app-specific-configurations) section.

-**If you only need Espanso for basic use-cases, the `default.yml` file is where you should tune the various options**.
+**If you only need Cocmd for basic use-cases, the `default.yml` file is where you should tune the various options**.

 ### The `match` directory

-The `match` directory defines _WHAT_ Espanso should do.
+The `match` directory defines _WHAT_ Cocmd should do.
 It contains all the snippet definitions (aka. _matches_), as well as global variables.

-**If you only need Espanso for basic use-cases, the `base.yml` file is where you should put all your snippets**.
+**If you only need Cocmd for basic use-cases, the `base.yml` file is where you should put all your snippets**.

 If you are interested, the `match` folder is explained in-depth in the [Organizing matches](../../matches/organizing-matches)